ricardojob/OSTDetector/README.md

 pprint(ast.dump(tree))
 ```

-We have three cases: attribute, call e compare.
+We have three cases: attribute, call and compare.

 ### If with Attibute (verify if value exists)